 To use the service, complete the ‘data upload template’ with details of the individuals your organisation has worked with, and information about the services provided.
 The template must be sent by secure email (gsi or CJSM).

 If the information in the ‘data upload template’ meets the minimum criteria, the Justice Data Lab will provide an analysis which assesses the impact of that programme against various reoffending measures (including the 1 year proven reoffending rate and the frequency of reoffending over the 1 year).
 The results will be returned in a clear and easy to understand format, with explanations of the key metrics, and any caveats and limitations needed to interpret the results.

 See all results published so far at: Justice Data Lab pilot statistics reports

-The Justice Data Lab team have started bringing the 2012 reoffending data into the service.
-You can now submit information on the individuals you were working with during 2012, in addition to the years 2002 to 2011.
-The Justice Data Lab has made a commitment to bringing underlying reoffending data into the service more regularly.
-If you have any questions about the latest available data email a member of the team.
+The Justice Data Lab team has brought reoffending data up to December 2013 into the service.
+You can now submit information on the individuals you were working with during 2013, in addition to the years 2002 to 2012.
+The Justice Data Lab now brings in quarterly updates to the re-offending data.
+If you have any questions about the latest available data email a member of the team at email@example.com.

 The Justice Data Lab have also introduced information from the Offender Assessment System.
 This can be used to control for specific needs that an offender may need help with (e.g. education, employment, accommodation, alcohol/drug addiction, mental health and relationships).
 See the January 2016 publication for further information.